 P.G.C.E.
 (Music), Birmingham City University, UK

-Miss Hourigan is an experienced Science teacher of Middle and High Schools in the UK having taught in London for many years before moving to New York in 2013.
-Her career also included many levels of leadership including Middle School Team Leader and Assistant Headteacher.
-In June 2016, Miss Hourigan received the Frank McCourt Blackboard Award Honor for Excellence in Education in recognition of outstanding work for New York City students at New York Institute of Technology on Broadway and subsequently featured in New York Family magazine.
+Ms. Hourigan taught Sciences in secondary schools in the UK and Ireland before moving to New York in 2013.
+She has held various levels of leadership including Middle School Leader and Key Stage 4 Assistant Headteacher.
+In June 2016, Ms. Hourigan received the Blackboard Award Honor for Excellence in Education in recognition of outstanding work for New York City students at New York Institute of Technology on Broadway and subsequently featured in New York Family.

-Born and raised in rural Ireland, Miss.
-Hourigan knew from an early age that she wanted to teach and graduated from the University of Limerick in 2004 following studies in Science Education with majors in Biology and Chemistry.
-She obtained a first class Master’s Degree in Educational Leadership from St. Mary’s University College, Twickenham, UK in 2009.
+Born and raised in rural Ireland, Ms. Hourigan knew from an early age that she wanted to teach and graduated from the University of Limerick in 2004 in Science Education.
+She obtained a first class Master’s Degree in the UK in 2009 and has maintained links there as a PGCE mentor (Post Graduate Certification in Education) in an international setting for The University of Sunderland.

-As part of her role as Head of Science at The British International School of New York, Miss.
-Hourigan has successfully implemented the integration of STEM (Science, Technology, Engineering and Mathematics) into the Middle Years Program.
-Her students have been nominated for and won significant international awards for their STEM inquiries at COBIS (Council of British International Schools) for Best Biology (nomination 2015), Best Physics (nomination 2014) and Best Scientific Investigation (winner 2014).
+As Head of Science at The British International School of New York, Ms. Hourigan initiated the integration of STEM (Science, Technology, Engineering and Mathematics) into the Middle Years Program.
+Students received nominations and won international awards for various inquiries at COBIS (Council of British International Schools) for Best Biology (nomination 2015), Best Physics (nomination 2014) and Best Scientific Investigation (winner 2014).
 In 2016, students received the highest number of nominations for Best Scientific Investigation, Best Scientific Theory Explanation and Best Film about Light.

-As an internationally-minded person, Miss.
-Hourigan has received many opportunities to combine work with travel.
-Whilst in London, she visited many schools in Australia and Canada to examine the role of technology in Science teaching and the importance of successful student transition between different key stages in education.
+Ms. Hourigan has received many opportunities to combine work with travel.
+Whilst in London, she visited many schools in Australia and Canada to examine the role of technology in Science teaching.
 In 2011, she visited the Galapagos Islands to explore first-hand the endemic species of the Ecuadorian province.
-In New York, Ms. Hourigan has been leading Year 8 annual excursions to London as part of the MYP program.
+In New York, Ms. Hourigan has led Year 8 excursions to London and California as part of the MYP program.
 In 2016, students travelled to Arizona to explore Geology at Grand Canyon National Park as well as taking part in an array of outdoor pursuits and community service work in the Navajo Indian Reservation.

 Bachelor of Science Education (Biology & Chemistry) – University of Limerick, 2004